cross-solution/YawikDocs/source/installation.rst

   cd CrossApplicantManager
   cp build.properties.dist build.properties

-The build.properties contains all configuration values.
+The build.properties contains all configuration values in one file.
+It simplifies the setup of a development environment.
 Here you can define an initial user account, a database resource or integrate social networks.
+The values itself are copied to various configuration files, which are placed into ``config/autoload`` by running ``./phing generate-autoload-config``.
+That means, you have to execute ``./phing generate-autoload-config`` to make changes available to the application.

 Note: you need a Facebook, Xing or LinkedIn App, if you want to integrate the social networks .
 So take a look how to create an App with Facebook_, Xing_ or LinkedIn_.